October 31, 2019

 7. Drinking chocolate

 Just the right treat for snowshoe afternoons.
-Treehouse drinking chocolate is sourced from an organic farmer-owned cooperative in Peru, and is super easy to bring along on outdoor adventures (or stuff in someone’s stocking).
+Camino Milk Hot Chocolate is certified fair trade, organic, and kosher, and is super easy to bring along on outdoor adventures.

 8. Heated socks